 The Athenian Trilogy buildings include:

-National and Kapodistrian University of Athens – the first of the trilogy was constructed in 1864.
+National and Kapodistrian University of Athens – first of the trilogy was constructed in 1864.
 It contains the Great Hall of Ceremonies, painted by Polish artist Eduard Lebiedzki.
 The Hall is where formal events of the University of Athens take place”.